-To supplement the official records of Congress housed at the Center, the Center for Legislative Archives maintains other materials to its holdings.
+To supplement the official records of Congress, the Center for Legislative Archives maintains other materials in its holdings.

 - Clifford K. Berryman Political Cartoon Collection

 Oral History and Research Interviews

 - Isaac Bassett Manuscript Collection

 A collection of 2,400 original pen-and-ink drawings by Clifford K. Berryman from the U.S. Senate Collection is housed at the Center for Legislative Archives.
 Berryman was Washington's best known and most-admired graphic commentator on politics in the first half of the 20th century.
 Berryman's career as a political cartoonist began in the late 1880s with the Washington Post and continued in 1907 with the Evening Star.
 Berryman's career for the Evening Star extended over forty years, until his death in 1949.

 The cartoons comment on Washington politics, congressional issues, presidential elections, and both World Wars.
 The collection also includes approximately 230 cartoons by Jim Berryman, Clifford's son.
 This collection of Clifford and Jim Berryman cartoons are in the pubic domain.

 Reproductions of all Clifford and Jim Berrymans' cartoons are available in the National Archives' Online Public Access (OPA) system.

 Oral history and research interviews compliment information available in the textual records of Congress.
 Oral histories add to our understanding of patterns and traditions in Congress and to our familiarity with Congressional heroes, triumphs, and failures.
 They also provide introductions to the decisions and actions taken throughout the legislative process that are rarely documented.

 Oral Histories and Research Interviews of the Center for Legislative Archives